 No city in Ireland connects the kaleidoscope of historical dots more colorfully than Derry (as it's known to Nationalists), a.k.a.
 Londonderry (to Unionists).
 From a leafy monastic hamlet to a Viking-pillaged port, from a cannonball-battered siege survivor to an Industrial Revolution sweatshop, from an essential WWII naval base to a wrenching flashpoint of sectarian Troubles…Derry has seen it all.
-This pivotal city has a more diverse history than Belfast, and a prettier setting that feels more welcoming and manageable to visitors.
-While this predominantly Catholic-Nationalist city has been much contested throughout the Troubles, the past 15 years have brought some refreshing changes.
-Today, you can feel comfortable wandering the streets and enjoying this “legend-Derry” city.
+Though it has only about a third of Belfast's population, this pivotal city has a more diverse history, and a prettier setting.
+As a predominantly Catholic-Nationalist city it was much contested throughout the Troubles, but the past 15 years have brought some refreshing changes.
+Today, you can feel comfortable wandering the streets and enjoying this underrated city.